carljpearson/openshift_alerting/blog_post/Investigating OpenShift Alerts.md

 ![](https://raw.githubusercontent.com/carljpearson/openshift_alerting/master/plots/conf_viol.png)

+Because of the high variation within ratings, it's difficult to point to a certain alert as 'good' or 'bad'.
+Our qualitative data will help provide more insight here.

 ## Click Maps

 The behaviors were similar to confidence ratings: responses depended heavily on the user.
 However, one obvious case was that the 'View Details' link was often the first click.